cjdbarlow/Part-One/the-viva.md

     * The knowledge is there
     * Examiners want you to pass
     They will redirect you if you're off track.
-        * This makes it easier to make up marks than on the written, where you can easily go off down the rabbit hole and haemorrhage time and marks.
+        * This makes it easier to make up marks than on the written, where you can easily go off down the rabbit hole, haemorrhaging time and marks.